“I AM WITH YOU and will watch over you wherever you go,

 It was by means of suffering “that man should not perish but have eternal life.”
 By Christ’s death on the cross, spiritual death has been conquered and the second death is no longer an irrevocable prospect facing humankind.
 Suffering and death are in themselves evil in character, but our Lord and Saviour has made them a basis of something good.
 Suffering involves pain and loss because of sin, but when offered to God in union with Christ’s suffering and death, it can serve to reconcile us to God.
 Whenever we suffer or face death, we can give back to God that which we denied Him, viz., our love for the sake of His love and goodness.
 Those who have truly acknowledged their guilt before God and are contrite in spirit, accept their suffering and death to this world that temporally appease the Divine justice and renders the eternal satisfaction Christ has made for them personally applicable (Dan 12:10; Sirach 2:5; Zach 13:8-9; 1 Cor 3:15-17; Jude 1:23, etc.).

 The Virgin Mary was sinless from the time God created her and endowed her with a fullness of sanctifying grace, but she could congruously merit for us temporal satisfaction to God for our sins because she accepted her pain and loss and offered her sorrow to God for them on our behalf.
 In our stead, she was sorry for the sins that had offended God and willing to make reparation for them because of her love of God who was grieved by our sins.
-God was pleased with her spiritual sacrifice and accepted it as a sweet oblation which was sufficient to temporally restore the equity of justice between Him and humankind in union with Christ’s temporal satisfaction in his humanity.
-Being the new Eve and ‘helpmate’ of the new Adam, Mary is our co-Redemptrix: “Mother with (cum) the Redeemer,” having merited the grace of redemption, not in co-ordination with her Son’s just merits but in co-operation with them.
+God was pleased with her spiritual sacrifice and accepted it as a sweet oblation that was sufficient to temporally restore the equity of justice between Him and humankind in union with Christ’s temporal satisfaction in his humanity.
+Being the new Eve and ‘helpmate’ of the new Adam, Mary is our co-Redemptrix: “Mother with (cum) the Redeemer,” having merited the grace of redemption, not in co-ordination with her Son’s just merits but in cooperation with them.

 Sin and death no longer have absolute power over us because of Christ’s work on the cross, and so we must now take up our own cross together with him if we hope to be saved (Matt 16:24; Mk 8:34; Lk 9:23).
 The faith that we must have to be saved is a repentant faith that involves doing penance by willingly making personal sacrifices and suffering for God because of our sins and those of others.
 We owe God so much for our offenses against His love and goodness.
 Jesus did not suffer and die for us so that we should no longer owe God what He rightly deserves from us and receives by our acts of self-denial – our “spiritual worship” (Rom 12:1-2).